SiloCityLabs/blog/content/post/2018/2018-09-15-backup-home-internet.md

 ![](/uploads/2018/09/20180915_094244623090915077846698.jpg)

 Head over to your router settings.
-Under WAN options there is a tab called &#8220;Dual WAN&#8221;.
+Under WAN options there is a tab called "Dual WAN".

 ![](/uploads/2018/09/20180915_0943271850039273880023030.jpg)